PHart3/colimits-agda/README.md

 - `HoTT-Agda/`

-  A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with local changes for general lemmas we proved during the development of coslice colimits.
+  A stripped-down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with specific additions and local changes for general lemmas used in our development of colimits.

   In addition, it includes wild category theory, centered on 2-coherent left adjoints.
 We prove that such adjoints preserve colimits (over graphs).
 Moreover, we prove that the Suspension functor is a 2-coherent left adjoint to Loop-space, for which